mattmccormick/docs/craigslist_problems.md

 - Leave more time between posting each ad
 - Ensure that you are following all the steps mentioned above

 Rooof has settings that can help you avoid being flagged.
-In the settings page, select "Show Optional Settings", and scroll down to the Posting Reminders section.
+In the settings page, select "**Show Optional Settings**", and scroll down to the Posting Reminders section.
 There is a setting which has Rooof remind you to leave a certain amount of time between each post.
 ![](Flagging.jpg)
 Additionally, letting Rooof come up with varied ad titles, randomizing photo order will also help decrease flagging.